-Elder Voice Family Advocates (“Elder Voice”) is working to assure quality care for elders and vulnerable adults who reside at a long-term care facilities.
+Elder Voice Advocates (“Elder Voice”) is working to assure quality care for elders and vulnerable adults who reside at a long-term care facilities.
 Additionally, we work to strengthen the protections such as prohibitions on retaliation, arbitrary terminations, and establishment of a victims maltreatment fund.
 This requires constant vigilance on the developments in the long-term care industry and the public policy threats and opportunities.

 There are three levels of advocacy, starting with the base level of defensive advocacy and moving up to the most aggressive level.